After the Dance (song): Overview

-The song also served in a funky instrumental, which included a synthesizer solo performed by GayeRitz (2003) just days before the master for the I Want You album was due at Motown.
+The song also served in a funky instrumental, which included a synthesizer solo performed by Gaye just days before the master mix of the I Want You album was due at Motown.
 The instrumental version received a nomination at the 1977 Grammy Awards for Best R&B Instrumental Song.

+Record World praised Gaye's "strong performance" of the song.

 The song was Gaye's lowest-peaked pop single for the first time in 13 years since the B-side of his "Can I Get a Witness" titled "I'm Crazy 'Bout My Baby", peaking at number 74, ironically three places higher than "I'm Crazy 'Bout My Baby", while it was a bigger success on the R&B chart, peaking at number 14.

 Recording

-The basic track of "After the Dance" was recorded for Gaye with the working title "Don't You Wanna Come?" on September 1975.
+The basic track of "After the Dance" was recorded for Gaye with the working title "Don't You Wanna Come?" in September 1975.

 The overdubbing sessions took place between January 1976 to March 1976.

 Covers

 The song has since been covered by a legion of jazz vocalists and groups including Fourplay, who covered it with longtime Gaye admirer, R&B singer El DeBarge, in 1991.
 Their version was released as a single that year and re-introduced newer listeners to Gaye's original.

 Hall & Oates covered the song on their 2004 album Our Kind of Soul.